oegedijk/dash_oop_components/README.md

 `pip install dash_oop_components`

+## Documentation

+Documentation can be found at: [https://oegedijk.github.io/dash_oop_components/](https://oegedijk.github.io/dash_oop_components/)

 ## Purpose

 Plotly's [dash](dash.plotly.com) is an awesome library that allows you to build rich interactive data driven web apps with pure python code.
-However the default style of dash apps is quite declarative, which for large projects can lead to code that become unwieldy and hard to maintain.
+However the default style of dash apps is quite declarative, which for large projects can lead to code that becomes unwieldy and hard to maintain.

 This library provides three object-oriented wrappers for organizing your dash code that allow you to write clean, modular, composable, re-usable and fully configurable dash code.